MUST KNOW FACTS OF MUTUAL FUNDS

 In the year 1963, Unit Trust of India was registered as the first mutual fund set up in India.
-In early 1990s, Government permitted public sector banks and institutions to set up mutual funds.
+In the early 1990s, Government permitted public sector banks and institutions to set up mutual funds.

 Securities and Exchange Board of India (SEBI) Act was passed, in the year 1992.
-The main objectives and aim of SEBI is to protect the interest of investors in securities and to promote the development and to regulate the securities market.
+The main objectives and aim of SEBI are to protect the interest of investors in securities and to promote the development and to regulate the securities market.

 The regulations were absolutely revised in the year 1996 and have been amended thereafter from time to time.
-The same set of Regulations govern all mutual funds whether they are promoted by public sector or private sector entities including those promoted by foreign entities.
+The same set of Regulations govern all mutual funds whether they are promoted by the public sector or private sector entities including those promoted by foreign entities.

-Are investments in mutual funds liquid?
+#2 Are investments in mutual funds liquid?

-Yes investments in mutual funds are liquid.
-Unit holders of open-ended schemes can redeem their units on any working day and receive the current market value on their NAVs within three to five working days.
-On contrary, unit holders of close-ended schemes can redeem their units only on maturity but can sell it in the secondary market like stocks.
+Yes, investments in mutual funds are liquid.
+Unitholders of open-ended schemes can redeem their units on any working day and receive the current market value on their NAVs within three to five working days.
+On contrary, unitholders of close-ended schemes can redeem their units only on maturity but can sell it in the secondary market like stocks.

-What is the role of a Fund Manager?
+#3 What is the role of a Fund Manager?

-What is venture capital fund?
+#4 What is a venture capital fund?

 Venture Capital fund is the initial capital provided to start-ups and many times for new/untested ideas.
 These funds have a higher risk/higher return profile as compared to normal equity funds.

-How to identify which mutual fund is suitable for you?
+#5 How to identify which mutual fund is suitable for you?

-What should an investor look into an offer document?
+#6 What should an investor look into an offer document?

 The offer document contains useful information, which is required to be given to the prospective investor by the mutual fund.
 The application form for subscription to a scheme is an integral part of the offer document.
 SEBI has prescribed minimum disclosures in the offer document.
 An investor, before investing in a scheme, should carefully read the offer document.
 Due care must be given to portions relating to main features of the scheme, risk factors, initial issue expenses and recurring expenses to be charged to the scheme, entry or exit loads, sponsor’s track record, educational qualification and work experience of key personnel including fund managers, performance of other schemes launched by the mutual fund in the past, pending litigations and penalties imposed, etc.

-When should you change your investment plan?
+#7 When should you change your investment plan?

-You can think of changing your investment plan when the fund is not performing as per stated objectives, when the fund is consistently performing poor than its peer group etc.
+You can think of changing your investment plan when the fund is not performing as per stated objectives when the fund is consistently performing poor than its peer group etc.

 Within six weeks from the date of closure of the initial subscription of the scheme mutual funds are bound to despatch certificates or statements of accounts.

-Why invest mutual funds?
+#9 Why invest mutual funds?

-Mutual funds are investment vehicles, and you can use them to invest in asset classes such as equities or fixed income. you use the mutual fund investment route rather than invest yourself, unless you have the required temperament, aptitude and technical knowledge.
+Mutual funds are investment vehicles, and you can use them to invest in asset classes such as equities or fixed income. you use the mutual fund investment route rather than invest yourself unless you have the required temperament, aptitude and technical knowledge.

-In this article we discuss why and how you should choose mutual funds.
+In this article, we discuss why and how you should choose mutual funds.
 If you would like to familiarise yourself with the basic concepts and workings of a mutual fund, Understanding Mutual Funds would be a good place to start.

 #10 Why should you consider Fund Costs?

 The cost of investing through a mutual fund is not insignificant and deserves due consideration, especially when it comes to fixed income funds.
 Management fees, annual expenses of the fund and sales loads can take away a significant portion of your returns.
 As a general rule, 1% towards management fees and 0.6% towards other annual expenses should be acceptable.
 Carefully examine load the fee a fund charges for getting in and out of the fund.

-Why should you invest through Mutual Funds?
+#11 Why should you invest through Mutual Funds?

 Mutual funds help you diversify your portfolio.
 Hence, it reduces the level of risk assumed by the portfolio holder.

-Why should you monitor and review your fund regularly?
+#12 Why should you monitor and review your fund regularly?